vit/leetcode_js/src/740_deleteAndEarn/README.md

 because the numbers 3 and 4 confront (mutually exclude each other). __One of them must be skipped__.

-So we have two posibilities:
+So we have two possibilities:

 ```js
 max_3v1 = max_1 + weight_3  // with number 4, skip 3